Latest News for: Brunei shipping

 Edit

-Reuters, MANILA ...
-Beijing claims almost all of the South China Sea, a conduit for more than US$3 trillion of annual ship-borne commerce.
-China’s claims overlap with those of Taiwan, Brunei, Indonesia, Malaysia, the Philippines and Vietnam ... .
+The Standard Channel.
+IOS Android ...
+China claims sovereignty over much of the South China Sea, a conduit for more than $3 trillion of annual ship-borne commerce, including parts claimed by the Philippines, Vietnam, Indonesia, Malaysia and Brunei ... .

 Edit